Tuesday, March 18, 2014

 The man from near Paderborn, cardinal and archbishop of Munich, was elected chairman of the German Bishops' Conference, replacing the retired archbishop of Freiburg, Robert Zollitsch.
 Marx was elected in Münster by the German bishops and auxiliary bishops only in the fifth round of voting, in which a simple majority is sufficient (Wikipedia).
 The election result shows that Reinhard Marx is controversial: Nobody knows how to pigeonhole him.
 For some, he is ultra-conservative; for others, he is too progressive.
 However, two things are sure: Reinhard, contrary to hesitant Robert, is a Macher (man of action) and absolutely loyal to the pope.

-Together with Pope Benedict, Marx was a defender of the proclaimed doctrinal understanding; now, he stands for the reform efforts of the new pope.
+Alongside Pope Benedict, Marx was a defender of the proclaimed doctrinal understanding; now he stands for the new pope's reform efforts.
 When Francis published his encyclical Evangelii gaudium, Marx rejoiced, "He speaks to my heart."

-The pope made Reinhard an advisor for revising the Apostolic Constitution on the Roman Curia in addition to his posts of Cardinal-Coordinator of the Council for Economic Affairs, member of the Congregation for Catholic Education, and member of the Pontifical Council for Justice and Peace.
+The pope appointed Reinhard as an advisor to revise the Apostolic Constitution on the Roman Curia, in addition to his posts as Cardinal-Coordinator of the Council for Economic Affairs, member of the Congregation for Catholic Education, and member of the Pontifical Council for Justice and Peace.
 He is head of the Committee for Social Issues at the German Bishops' Conference and president of the Bishops' Conferences of the European Community.
 Do all these jobs reflect the Macher or, instead, the manpower shortage in the Catholic Church?

 On whether the Church should allow remarried divorcees to take Communion, Marx advocates a clement treatment.
 If the divorced persons recognize their failure, they could, following a penitential period, ask to be admitted to retake communion.